Sealing Painted Furniture: And How to Choose the Right Sealant for Your Project

 How do I choose the right sealant?

-The type of sealant that you choose will depend on the type of paint that you used and how you plan to use the furniture.
+The type of sealant that you choose will depend on the type of paint that you use and how you plan to use the furniture.
+Make sure to read the instructions carefully before using any type of sealant.

 Water-based Polyurethane